D'Vontz Faucets Review & Rating Updated: 07/09/21

 D'Vontz LLC is an Oklahoma limited liability company formed in 2004 and owned by Amy Bell and John Kellerstrass.
 The company manufactures cabinets and bathroom furnishings, many of which are original designs and some of which have won awards in design competitions.
 Most of its products, however, are made by foreign manufacturers and imported.

 D'Vontz copper sinks are made in Mexico.
 Its stone and ceramic sinks are manufactured mostly in China and its faucets in Taiwan.
-Shipping and import records show that D'Vontz imported goods from 26 different foreign suppliers in 2017, including:
+Shipping and import records show that D'Vontz imported goods from 26 different foreign suppliers since 2017, including:

 - Shanghai Lautus Marble Co.
 Ltd. (China) Stone sinks, marble slabs, and stone pedestal tubs,